 Historically, groundwater flow directions in the MST Subarea were generally from the Coast Range Mountains that include Mt.
-George42 along the eastern border of the MST Subarea toward the Napa River to the west.
+George46 along the eastern border of the MST Subarea toward the Napa River to the west.
 Beginning in the 1970s, investigators have identified pumping depressions in the northern, central, and southern parts of the MST (Johnson 1977, Farrar and Metzger 2003).
 The current coverage of wells does not extend to the former location of the central (and deepest) pumping depression; therefore, flow directions cannot be visualized and evaluated.
-However, the coverage does extend to the former locations of the northern and southern depressions, and they are shown in the spring and fall 2019 groundwater level contour maps (Figures 5-11 and 5-12).
+However, the coverage does extend to the former locations of the northern and southern depressions, and they are shown in the spring and fall 2020 groundwater level contour maps (Figures 5-17 and 5-18).

-In the northern MST, the highest groundwater elevations of 36 feet and 34 feet occurred between Monticello Road along the lower one mile of Sarco Creek.
+In the northern MST, the highest spring groundwater elevations of 32 feet and 30 feet occurred between Monticello Road along the lower one mile of Sarco Creek.
 Groundwater flow directions were to the east and north of this area.
-Groundwater elevation gradients were steepest to the east and were towards an area of -49 feet groundwater elevations (NAVD88) east of Vichy Avenue.
-A less steep northerly gradient to the north was toward Milliken Creek where monitored wells recorded spring groundwater elevations ranging from -5 feet to -37 feet.
+Groundwater elevation gradients were steepest to the east and were towards an area of -51 feet groundwater elevations (NAVD88) east of Vichy Avenue.
+A less steep northerly gradient to the north was toward Milliken Creek where monitored wells recorded spring groundwater elevations ranging from -8 feet to -51 feet west of the Soda Creek Fault.

-In the southern MST, groundwater flow continues to be generally northwest (unchanged direction since 2009) in the spring and fall 2019 with a minimum spring groundwater elevation of about -53 feet and maximum groundwater elevation of 167 feet (NAVD88).
+In the southern MST, groundwater flow continues to be generally northwest (unchanged direction since 2009) in the spring and fall 2020 with a minimum spring groundwater elevation of about -56 feet and maximum groundwater elevation of 166 feet (NAVD88).
 However, the western portion of this area has no coverage of wells with water level data, which limits the ability to define the extent of the pumping depression.

-Representative hydrographs for the MST illustrated on Figures 5-13 and 5-14 show groundwater elevations and corresponding depths to groundwater since 1970 in the northern (Figure 5-13) and central/southern parts of the MST (Figure 5-14).
+Representative hydrographs for the MST illustrated on Figures 5-19 and 5-20 show groundwater elevations and corresponding depths to groundwater since 1975 in the northern (Figure 5-19) and central/southern parts of the MST (Figure 5-20).
 In the northern MST, groundwater levels were stable throughout the late seventies until the mid-1980s (1986), at which time a decline of about 10 to 40 feet occurred.
 Following this decline, groundwater levels stabilized until the late 1990s to early 2000s.
 After that time, groundwater levels experienced a gradual decline of about 10 to 30 feet until approximately 2009.
 After 2009, groundwater levels have shown signs of stabilizing in three of four currently monitored wells in the northern MST (NapaCounty-2, NapaCounty-43, and NapaCounty-122), while NapaCounty-98 has shown continued declines, possibly resulting from recent dry years.
 Depths to groundwater in the northern part of the MST Subarea currently range from about 60 to 200 feet.

-42 This range if referenced as the Howell Mountains by Farrar and Metzger (2003).
+46 This range is referenced as the Howell Mountains by Farrar and Metzger (2003).
 However, that name does not appear in the USGS Geographic Names Information System as of 2018.